HISTORY OF "pROMISE FOR LIFE" SCULPTURE

 Mr. Tibor and his wife, both survivors of the Holocaust, have dedicated their lives to the establishment of remembrance works, which, while reminding us of the evil power of racial and ethnic hatred, powerfully proclaim the vision of life and hope for all humankind.
 “Although I survived my imprisonment by hating, once I was freed I knew I would have to give up hating,” says Mr. Tibor.
 “I want coming generations to understand the concept of brotherhood and give up hate and destruction.
 We must honor and love each other.”

-The Promise for Life plaza is paved with more than 100 bricks engraved with the word “Remember” in the languages of the world—a testament to suffering around the world and the hope for peace and justice.
-Individuals, families, and organizations have donated $100 for each brick sponsored.
+The Promise for Life plaza is paved with more than 100 bricks engraved with the word “Remember” in the languages of the world, including sign language and braille—a testament to suffering around the world and the hope for peace and justice.
+Remember the Holocaust that it never happens again to any peoples anywhere.
+Individuals, families, and organizations donated $100 for each brick sponsored.
 This ongoing project helps to fund the sculpture, its upkeep, and the continuing series of events centered on Promise for Life.
-To become a “Remember” brick sponsor, contact the Office of Development.

 Continued Funding for Continued Education